 - Give people more control over their data

 - Usage of personal servers, or PODs (Personal Online Datastores).
 Both Atomic Data and Solid aim to provide users with a highly personal server where all sorts of data can be stored.

 - Usage of linked data.
 All Atomic Data is valid RDF, which means that all Atomic Data is compatible with Solid.
 However, the other way around is more difficult.
 In other words, if you choose to use Atomic Data, you can always put it in your Solid Pod.

 But there are some important differences, too, which will be explained in more detail below.

 - Atomic Data uses a strict built-in schema to ensure type safety.

 - Atomic Data standardizes state changes (which also provides version control / history, audit trails)

 - Atomic Data is more easily serializable to other formats (like JSON)

-- Atomic Data is less mature, and currently lacks things like authentication and hierarchy
+- Atomic Data is less mature, and currently lacks things like authentication for read Access

 Disclaimer: I've been quite involved in the development of Solid, and have a lot of respect for all the people who are working on it.
 The following is not meant as a critique on Solid, let alone the individuals working on it.